On quantifying the spin angular momentum density of light: Derivation of the Torque Identity

 where $\delta _{rx}-\delta _{ry}=\theta _{1,1}-\theta _{1,2}\,\ $and $\delta _{tx}-\delta _{ty}=\theta _{4,1}-\theta _{4,2}$.

 In summary, we have shown that the areal torque density on the waveplate is identically equal to the expression on the right hand side.
-Writing this in covariant form, we have our identity
+Writing this in covariant form, we obtain our identity